“Today, these three players are after high stakes! But they have to avoid the Whammy as they play the most exciting game of their lives!!!”

-Fast forward to 2010, I designed my current set on PowerPoint, building the Big Board out of project display boards and Christmas lights.
-But due to unfortunate circumstances, it was never completed and the project was ultimately scrapped.
-Three years later, my covers of the pulsating theme were still popular on YouTube, and my modernization of the classic set had many fans ready for more.
+Fast forward to 2010, I designed my current set on PowerPoint, building the Big Board out of project display boards and Christmas lights; it was never completed and the project was ultimately scrapped.
+Three years later, my covers of the pulsating theme were still popular on YouTube, and my modernization of the classic set had PYL fans ready for more.

 Squares.
 They are the basis of the show.
 They are what the gameplay is based on, and also they formed the shape of the classic set.
 Because of that, the simple shape of a square served as the basis of my entire design.

-Black served as the base color as a means of allowing the set pieces to stand out.
+Black served as the base color to allow the set pieces to stand out.
 This is why my set pieces changed colors, as opposed to the stage like the actual show.
-Paying tribute to the old windowpanes, I made giant panels for each riser with their own spotlights that changed colors with the rest of the set.
-These were also modeled after the panes lining the stage on the real PYL.
+Paying tribute to the old windowpane motif, I made giant panels for each riser, complete with their own wash lights to change colors with the rest of the set.
 Not to be left out, I took the star field concept from the pilot episode and used that as the backdrop behind the host, replacing the panes on the real stage.